bloodyrafo75/PHP_RabbitMQ_Proof_of_Concept/README.md

 # PHP_RabbitMQ_Proof_of_Concept
 Simple code for connecting PHP and RabbitMQ
+<br/><small>(for further information please visit https://rabbitmq.com)</small>

 Requirements:
 - Docker-composer
 - composer
-- free port 80 in localhost (you can change it in docker-composer.yml file)
+- port 81 in localhost (you can change it in docker-composer.yml file)

 # Install (Linux):
-- cd producer-php-code/web
-- composer install
-- cd ../..

-- cd consumer-php-code/cmd
+- cd web-php-code/web
 - composer install
 - cd ../..